Milk and milk products

 Milk production takes place in all EU Member States and represents a significant proportion of the value of EU agricultural output.
 For some Member States it forms a very important part of the agricultural economy.

-Total EU27 milk production is estimated around 152 million tons per year (2011 data).
+Total EU28 total milk production is estimated around 165 million tons per year (2014 data).

-The EU's main producers are Germany, France, the United Kingdom, the Netherlands, Italy and Poland which together account for more than 70% of the EU production.
+The EU's main producers are Germany, France, the United Kingdom, Poland, the Netherlands and Italy which together account for almost 70% of the EU production.

 Dairy farming is structured differently in all of the Member States.

 The EU dairy herd has been decreasing steadily during the last years, as the milk yield per cow has improved.
-As a reference, in 2011 there were around 23 million cows in the EU27, averaging 6500 kg of milk produced per cow.
+As a reference, in 2014 there were around 23 million cows in the EU28, averaging 6700 kg of milk produced per cow.

 Farm and dairy herd sizes vary enormously, as do yields.
 However, as the dairy sector develops throughout the EU, variations in yield and other technical factors are being reduced – less developed dairy producers are rapidly catching up with those who had restructured and modernized first.